GMadorell/dotfiles_deprecated/README.md

 	python dotfiles_manager link vim
 	python dotfiles_manager link terminator

+We can also link more than one main directory using:

+    python dotfiles_manager.py link vim terminator

+We can also unlink the symlinks, and do operations to all the valid main directories:

+    python dotfiles_manager.py unlink vim terminator
+    python dotfiles_manager.py link_all
+    python dotfiles_manager.py unlink_all

 When we are installing the config files in a new computer, we can just download the repo and run the appropiate command for the configs we want.